This post may contain affiliate links. Please read our disclosure policy.

 Forget frozen pizza rolls!
-These Homemade Pepperoni Rolls are made with refrigerated pizza dough, mozzarella cheese sticks, and pepperoni for an easy dinner or snack!
+These 20-minute Homemade Pepperoni Rolls are made with refrigerated pizza dough, mozzarella cheese sticks, and pepperoni for an easy dinner or snack recipe!
+Made famous in West Virginia, these pizza rolls will become a family favorite.

 The hardest part of this pizza recipe is being patient for them to bake.
-Even though this simple pepperoni dish takes just 10 minutes to assemble and 10 minutes to cook, you’ll be so ready to dip that first bite in the marinara sauce!
+Even though this simple recipe takes just 10 minutes to assemble and 10 minutes to cook, you’ll be SO ready to dip that first bite in the marinara sauce!

 • Pizza Sauce – Your favorite jarred pizza sauce is perfect for this recipe.
 You can even use spaghetti sauce!